mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/languages.md

 }
 ```

-An importer also exist for the language.
+An importer also exists for the language.
 It can import all JSON files in a folder or just single files.